Fujiwara no Kamatari: Toraijin theory

 Some people associate "Korean" with Kamatari, as the main perpetrators of the assassination were Kamatari and Prince Naka no Ōe, and since the likelihood of the prince being Korean is highly unlikely, the consensus is that "Korean" was pointed at Kamatari.
-It is theorized that if Soga clan had remained in power, the chances of Japan militarily aiding Baekje would have been highly unlikely due to their reforms.
-Knowing this, scholars claim that Kamatari plotted the Isshi incident to put Prince Naka no Ōe into power, who was proactive in helping Baekje reclaim sovereignty.
+It is theorized that if Soga clan had remained in power, the chances of Japan militarily aiding Paekche would have been highly unlikely due to their reforms.
+Knowing this, scholars claim that Kamatari plotted the Isshi incident to put Prince Naka no Ōe into power, who was proactive in helping Paekche reclaim sovereignty.
 The motif behind this action being Kamatari pushing the newly crowned Japanese emperor to help regain his home kingdom.

 Another proposed evidence revolves around his name.
 "Kamatari" written as "鎌足" includes the letter "足" meaning leg and is pronounced "Ashi (あし)" in Japanese.
 However, linguists suspect that Kamatari's "Tari (足)" is of Koreanic origin as the Korean word for leg is "Tari (다리)", supporting the Kamatari-Korean theory.

 History manga artist Sonomura Masahiro (園村昌弘) also presented the same argument.
 It was also included in his work, Tenji to Tenmu - Shinsetsu Nihon Shoki - (天智と天武-新説・日本書紀-) which adopts the aforementioned theory, depicting Kamatari as Buyeo Pung, a naturalized Japanese.

 However, not everyone is on board with the Toraijin theory.
 One of the criticisms revolves around their dates of birth.
 Buyeo Pung's date of birth is considered a little after Kamatari's who was born in 614, making it difficult to deem the two as the same individual.
-Another criticism is the reason behind Buyeo Pung's supposed naturalization when his own brother, Buyeo Sungwang also known as "Zenkō (善光 or 禅広/ぜんこう)" in Japan, was given his own Kudara no Konikishi clan which includes the name of Baekje, his kingdom of origin.
+Another criticism is the reason behind Buyeo Pung's supposed naturalization when his own brother, Buyeo Sungwang also known as "Zenkō (善光 or 禅広/ぜんこう)" in Japan, was given his own Kudara no Konikishi clan which includes the name of Paekche, his kingdom of origin.
 Others point out that claiming his name "Tari" as Korean is a hasty decision as "Tari" could have been adopted from "Tari" from "Tarinai (足りない)" which also incorporates the "leg" character.
 Despite the backlash, skeptics concede that these criticisms are relatively minuscule compared to the many connections Kamatari has with Korea.

 The general consensus is that there is a likely possibility that Kamatari had Toraijin origin due to compelling evidence.
 However, the claim that he was Buyeo Pung or anyone of greater importance may be an aggrandization.